Blazing-Mike/Blazing-Mike/README.md

 -->

-  • My name is Michael Adebambo, I'm 17 years old Developer
+  • My name is Michael Adebambo, I'm 17 years old.

       I started my journey into tech during the pandemic in 2020, around July if could remember..